Table of contents

 The next step involves looking through websites and publications related to the HR industry and picking the most powerful keywords you MUST include in your resume for it to pass through the company’s scanning software used for the candidate’s selection.

 That’s why you have to come up with a specific title for your application.
 It should include keywords that will help you get plenty of attention.
-For instance, in the Human Resources Department, you can be either an HR Manager, an HD Director, HR Generalist, or a Benefits Administration Specialist.
+For instance, in the Human Resources Department, you can be either an HR Manager, an HD Director, an HR Generalist, or a Benefits Administration Specialist.

 To highlight your qualifications at their best and emphasize your strengths, find out which resume format fits your situation and job better than others do.